Should I use my CPAP when I have a cold?

 Cold and flu solutions for CPAP therapy

-Here are some solutions to make using your CPAP machine more comfortable:
+Here are some solutions to make using your CPAP machine more comfortable when you have a cold:

 Nasal irrigation

-During CPAP, sinus and nasal care are essential to free your nasal airways.
-Sinusitis and congestion are easily solved by using a drug-free saline solution irrigator.
+For many CPAP users, sinus and nasal care products are essential to free the nasal passages and reduce stuffiness.
+A variety of sinus conditions related to congestion are easily solved by using a drug-free saline solution sinus flushing irrigator.

-You could also try a manual spray irrigator to solve your congestion.
-The SinuAir salt power spray cleanses your cold and flu symptoms.
+You could also try a manual spray irrigator to solve your congestion, such as the SinuAir Spray, which cleanses your cold and flu symptoms.

 When suffering from a stuffy nose, we often automatically breathe through our mouth at night.

 Using a nasal mask successfully is almost impossible when suffering from a blocked nose.
-Side effects of using a nasal mask during a cold or flu include CPAP air leaks and a dry mouth.
+Side effects of using a nasal mask during a cold or flu include CPAP air leaks and a dry mouth due to the air escaping.

 When you recover, you can go back to your nasal mask.